fossabot/golaunch/README.md

 ***DEMO:***

-`golaunch` launchs applications w/ your search or filtering.
+`golaunch` launchs your applications by searching or filtering.

 ## :rocket: Features

-- Search apps w/ their name and launch them
+- Search app w/ its name and launch it
-- Filter apps w/ their simple description and launch them
+- Filter app w/ its simple description and launch it

 ## :zap: Requirement